clade-ventures/cloud-function-template/README.md

 # API Template by Cloud Function + Express
 Hi,
-This repository is cloud function template with express js framework.
-Follow these instructions to setup.
+This repository is cloud function template with express js framework.\
+We use firebase hosting to put the Open Api 3.0 (Swagger 3.0) [link](https://cloud-function-template.web.app/docs/).
+If you wanna use this template, please follow these instructions.

 ## Required Step